Frank Houston: Sexual crimes against children

 During Houston's tenure as lead of Assemblies of God in New Zealand from 1965 to 1977, he abused many young boys in New Zealand and Australia.
 He routinely sexually abused one victim in Sydney from the ages of 7 to 12.
 In 1999, the boy's mother reported the abuse to the church.
 At the time, Houston's son, Brian, was the National President of the Assemblies of God in Australia organisation.
 Upon hearing the report of the sexual abuse, Brian Houston immediately dismissed his father, forcing him to quietly resign from the Sydney Christian Life Centre with a pension.
 By November 2000, internal church investigations had discovered several additional cases of child abuse.
 Although Brian Houston and the Assemblies of God executive council were legally obligated to report the crimes, they did not do so.
 Frank Houston made a payment of A$10,000 to his victim.

 In August 2007, further allegations emerged that Houston had sexually abused a trainee pastor during counselling sessions in the early 1980s.

 On 8 October 2014 Brian Houston admitted to a Sydney hearing of the Royal Commission into Institutional Responses to Child Sexual Abuse that his father was guilty of other cases of sexual abuse against children.
 Brian Houston further expressed regret at not having reported his father to the police when he learned of the abuse in 1999, but noted that other senior members of the church had also known and also did nothing.
-One of the reasons why they chose not to go to the police was because one of the victims requested they not report it.
+They claim that of the reasons why they chose not to go to the police was because one of the victims requested they not report it, though the victim states that he did not make this request.
 The Royal Commission censured Brian Houston for his failure to report the sexual abuse allegations against his father and for his failure to avoid a clear conflict of interest, investigating his own father while serving as National President of the Assemblies of God in Australia.